 Getting projects funded is ASAP members’ #1 challenge.
 ASAP is partnering with Climate Resilience Consulting to help U.S. communities design climate resilience projects that are ready to receive funding and finance.
 We’re moving beyond lists of funding resources and market mechanisms to get more projects implemented and increase the climate resilience of communities across the U.S.

-Meet the Ready-to-Fund Resilience Expert Group
+Thank you to the Ready-to-Fund Resilience Expert Group!

 Kristin Baja, Climate Resilience Programs Director at the Urban Sustainability Directors Network